atinfo/awesome-test-automation/java-test-automation.md

     * [JDI UI Test Automation Framework](https://github.com/epam/JDI/) - is the test Framework for UI test automation.
 It extends the Page Objects design pattern and introduces many additional elements along with implementation of its common usages.
     * [Geb Framework](http://gebish.org/) - A groovy test automation framework designed for the use with the Webdriver Page Object model and the Spock Framework for (BDD).
     * [FluentLenium](https://github.com/FluentLenium/FluentLenium) - FluentLenium helps you writing readable, reusable, reliable and resilient UI functional tests for the browser.
 FluentLenium provides a Java fluent interface to Selenium, and brings some magic to avoid common issues faced by Selenium users.
+    * [Selion](https://github.com/paypal/SeLion) - builds on top of TestNG and Selenium to provide a set of capabilities that get you up and running with WebDriver in a short time.
+It can be used for testing web and mobile applications.
 - extensions
     * [BrowserMob Proxy](https://github.com/lightbody/browsermob-proxy) - Is a simple utility that makes it easy to capture performance data from browsers, typically written using automation toolkits such as Selenium and Watir.
     * [Selenium-Grid-Extras](https://github.com/groupon/Selenium-Grid-Extras) - Simplify the management of the Selenium Grid Nodes and stabilize said nodes by cleaning up the test environment after the build has been completed